WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives

-\paragraph{Societal Vulnerability.} Vulnerability is widely conceptualized as a function of exposure, sensitivity, and adaptive capacity \citep{o2004vulnerable}.
+\paragraph{Societal Vulnerability.} Vulnerability is widely conceptualized as a function of exposure, sensitivity, and adaptability \citep{o2004vulnerable}.
 We operationalize this framework by prompting models to assign descriptive levels to each component.
-Prompt details are provided in Appendix~\ref{llm_generation}.
-Specifically, \textit{exposure} characterizes the type of climate or weather hazard, distinguishing between sudden-onset shocks (e.g., storms, floods), slow-onset stresses (e.g., prolonged droughts, sea-level rise), and compound events involving multiple interacting hazards. \textit{Sensitivity} evaluates how strongly the system is affected by such hazards, ranging from critical dependence on vulnerable resources to relative insulation from disruption. \textit{Adaptive capacity} captures the ability of the system to respond and recover, spanning robust governance and infrastructure to fragile conditions with little or no coping capacity.
+Specifically, \textit{exposure} characterizes the type of climate or weather hazard, distinguishing between sudden-onset shocks (e.g., storms, floods), slow-onset stresses (e.g., prolonged droughts, sea-level rise), and compound events involving multiple interacting hazards. \textit{Sensitivity} evaluates how strongly the system is affected by such hazards, ranging from critical dependence on vulnerable resources to relative insulation from disruption. \textit{Adaptability} captures the ability of the system to respond and recover, spanning robust governance and infrastructure to fragile conditions with little or no coping capacity.

-This classification-wise evaluation examines whether models can move beyond surface-level text interpretation toward structured reasoning about vulnerability, which is essential for anticipating climate risks \citep{linnenluecke2012extreme}.
-In practice, \textit{exposure} and \textit{adaptive capacity} are often signalled by explicit indicators \citep{brooks2005determinants} such as infrastructure damage or recovery measures, which evaluate LLMs' capacity to capture through climate factual extraction. \textit{Sensitivity} is more challenging, as it requires climate reasoning \citep{montoya2023socio} about governance quality, institutional strength, or social capital, factors that are seldom directly expressed in historical archives.
+This classification-based evaluation examines whether models can move beyond surface-level text interpretation toward structured reasoning about vulnerability, which is essential for anticipating climate risks \citep{linnenluecke2012extreme}.
+In practice, \textit{exposure} and \textit{adaptability} are often signalled by explicit indicators \citep{brooks2005determinants} such as infrastructure damage or recovery measures, which evaluate LLMs' capacity to capture through climate factual extraction. \textit{Sensitivity} is more challenging, as it requires climate reasoning \citep{montoya2023socio} about governance quality, institutional strength, or social capital, factors that are seldom directly expressed in segments.
 By incorporating both explicit and implicit aspects of vulnerability, our framework provides a rigorous test of whether models can integrate factual evidence with contextual inference.